 A7-3.3.1 The data terminal equipment indicator

-The purpose of the DTE indicator is to indicate to an application on the receiving side that, if set to available, the transmitting station conforms at least to the minimum keyboard and display requirements.
+The purpose of the DTE indicators is to indicate to an application on the receiving side that, if set to available, the transmitting station conforms at least to the minimum keyboard and display requirements and/or the portrayal of Application Specific Messages.
 On the transmitting side, the DTE indicator may also be set by an external application via the Presentation Interface.
 On the receiving side, the DTE indicator is only used as information provided to the application layer, that the transmitting station is available for communications.

 (No additional changes prior to this section)

-A7-3.7 Message 9: Standard search and rescue aircraft position report
+A7-3.7 Message 9: Standard aircraft in the maritime service position report

-This message should be used as a standard position report for aircraft involved in SAR operations.
-Stations other than aircraft involved in SAR operations should not transmit this message.
+This message should be used as a standard position report for aircraft involved in SAR operations and other safety-related communications.
+Aircraft involved in other activities should not transmit this message.
 The default reporting interval for this message should be 10 s.

 TABLE A7-14